QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

-# Apache2 webserver
+# Apache2 web server

 <div class="row row-cols-md-2"><div>

-**Apache** is a thread-per-request server, which is steadily being replaced by event-driven servers such as Nginx or Node.js.
+**Apache** is a thread-per-request server, that is steadily being replaced by event-driven servers such as Nginx or Node.js.

 ```ps
 $ sudo apt install apache2
 ```
 </div><div>

-👉 You may use an emulator instead of directly installing apache
+👉 You may use an emulator instead of directly installing Apache

 * WAMP server <small>(Windows Apache MySQL PHP)</small> | [Notes](wamp.md) 🚀
 * LAMP server <small>(Linux Apache MySQL PHP)</small>